sudoskys/StableDiffusionBook/README_EN.md

 ```
 The repository currently contains a machine-translated version of the guide.

 If this does not seem to flow well to you or has errors,or u would like a version in another language.
-Then please submit Issue or Pr
+Then please submit Issue or Pr to help us.
 ```

 ### Alternative links